phphoebe/ECommerce-Database-Analysis/README.md

 By exploring the database and **writing multi-step SQL queries to work on real-world eCommerce use cases**, I’ve improved MySQL Workbench Skills, gained a deeper understanding of leveraging SQL data analysis to help shape the performance and direction of business and, solidified digial marketing domain knowledge particuarly **Web Analytics**.

-* Working as an eCommerce Database Analyst for a fictional start-up online retailer.
+* Working as an eCommerce Database Analyst for a start-up online retailer.
 * Exploring the database with multiple tables containing data about website activity, products, and orders and refunds.
 * Tackling the assignments and projects structured in way that follow the life of the company in chronological order.
 * Extracting and analyzing data using SQL to help Marketing and Website Managers to steer the business in below fields: